Her Campus Logo Her Campus Logo

 So, next time you find yourself stuck on your phone worrying about your looks, grades, politics, current events, or any other issue with the world, take a second to step back and breathe.
 Maybe you can find a bit of humor in the chaos, or maybe even a bit of love, that can shine some light and guide you through. <3

-Makenna is the Treasurer of Her Campus UConn.
-She is currently a Junior double majoring in English and Psychology who loves using her writing to help others decompress from the chaos that is life and learn more about culture, academics, and wellness along the way.
+Makenna is an Associate Editor of Her Campus UConn.
+She is currently a Senior double majoring in English and Psychology who loves using her writing to help others decompress from the chaos that is life and learn more about culture, academics, and wellness along the way.
 Makenna is also a Supervisor for the UC cafes around campus, so if you ever see her working behind the barista machine and need a quick pick-me-up make sure to stop by!
 She additionally commutes to her home in Milford, CT to work her second job as a teacher at a local children's fitness center.
 In her spare time, Makenna enjoys crocheting, practicing yoga, and playing her favorite cozy video games.
 She is a Hozier fanatic, lover of cats, and is always down for a Studio Ghibli movie night. <3